aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 - Loops through all attachments.
 - Saves any attachment whose filename ends with `.pdf`.

+## Common Use Cases for send email java with Attachments

+- **Automated reporting:** Generate daily PDF reports and email them to stakeholders.
+- **Invoice distribution:** Attach generated Word or PDF invoices to outgoing order confirmations.
+- **Document approval workflows:** Send contracts as attachments that recipients can review and sign.
+- **Bulk marketing campaigns:** Include product brochures or catalogs as PDF attachments for each recipient.

 ## Common Issues and Solutions

 | Issue | Cause | Solution |